 So instead of stretching further internal recruitment and HR resources – implementing automated applicant filtering and sifting technology will eliminate the need to manually review job applications.
 A key timesaver designed to increase productivity and promote diversity with a fast unbiased first screen of job applications.
 Occurring right within an existing ATS!

-Learn more about CiiVSOFT’s ATS integrations here or click below.
+Learn more about CiiVSOFT’s tools here or click below.